 Lychee Menstrual Prediction App

-Do a quick search on any app store for menstrual tracking apps and you will get dozens of pink and red apps with flower petals, overstuffed with features like mood icons and journal entries.
+Do a quick search on any app store for menstrual tracking or reminder apps and you will get dozens of pink and red apps with flower petals, overstuffed with features like mood icons and journal entries.
 Many of these apps require user accounts, collect personal information, and display irrelevant ads - asking women to tolerate stereotypes and gimmicks just to manage a natural part of their lives.

 Lychee was born out of a frustration with these apps.
 Our team decided to make a simple, clean app that helps women track their menstrual cycle without feature bloat or clichéd design patterns.
 We designed it so that it takes only one tap to log a cycle (many apps make this a multi-step process), and send a discreet reminder message before the next cycle arrives.
 When needed, past cycle history, trends, and future cycle predictions are provided for planning or medical purposes.
 Should the user forget to log a cycle for a month or two, Lychee automatically logs it and provides the user with the opportunity to edit it the next time the app is launched.

 - project management, scheduling, and delegation of work for team of 4 designers (including me)